ankschoubey/old-blog/_posts/2021-05-03-decision-making-heuristics.md

 You can only continue to make good decisions if you have a peace of mind.
 If it violates your consens, say no.

+## Let others make there own decisions

+Mind your own decisions

+## Delay the impulsive decision by 30 minutes or an hour or a day

+Don't be implulsive

+## Be decisive

+Every decision is choosing one thing over other things.
+You won't always have 100% information.

+Be decisive: Temporary fix to a temporary problem becomes a permanent problem.

 ## Metrics

 # Extreme decision are rarely good.